Facilities Management Thank You, Uniform Program

 Size change fee

-Is a uniform purchase program right for you or should be renting uniforms?
+Is a uniform purchase program right for you or should you be renting uniforms?

 So be sure to ask yourself a few questions, when deciding if you need a uniform rental program or a uniform purchase program: